bwu-dart/bwu_polymer_routing/README.md

 library bwu_polymer_router.example_01.user_element;

 import 'package:polymer/polymer.dart';
-// import the file containing the mixins which help with dependency injection and routing import 'package:bwu_polymer_routing/di.dart' as di;
+// Import the DiConsume mixin. import 'package:bwu_polymer_routing/di.dart' as di;

 @CustomTag('user-element')
-// with di.DiConsumer applies the DiConsumer mixin and makes some additional helper methods available. class UserElement extends PolymerElement with di.DiConsumer {
+// `with di.DiConsumer` applies the DiConsumer mixin and makes some additional
+// helper methods for routing and DI available. class UserElement extends PolymerElement with di.DiConsumer {
   UserElement.created() : super.created();

-  // The route configuration (in route_initialized.art) defines a `userId` routing parameter for the `user` route.
+  // The route configuration (in route_initialized.dart) defines a `userId`
+  // routing parameter for the `user` route.
-  // The actual value for the `userId` route parameter is assigned automatically to a field in the view with the same name
+  // The actual value for the `userId` route parameter is assigned automatically
-  // when the view is created or when the parameter value changes.
+  // to a field in the view with a matching name when the view is created or when
+  // the parameter value changes.
   @published String userId;
 }
 ```